uliw/esbmtk/README.md

 -

-pyramid shaped signal, and how to use the rate constant process to adjust concentration dependent flux rates[concentration dependent flux rates](https://github.com/uliw/esbmtk/blob/main/Examples/Using%20a%20rate%20constant/rate_example.org).
+pyramid shaped signal, and how to use the rate constant process to adjust concentration dependent flux rates [concentration dependent flux rates](https://github.com/uliw/esbmtk/blob/main/Examples/Using%20a%20rate%20constant/rate_example.org).

-<a id="org28aa14e"></a>
+<a id="org9d9dca2"></a>

 # Todo